l1ve4code/telegram-note-bot/README.md

 * ✅ Add the ability to automatically generate a table structure in the database for easy deployment of the project;
 * ✅ Add the ability to work with the bot using the **(reply/ inline) keyboard**;
 * ✅ Add the ability to share your notes with other users;
+* ✅ Add the ability to create notifications;
-* ❌ Add the ability to create notifications;
+* ❌ Add the ability to delete notifications;
+* ❌ Consider corner-cases;
 * ✅ Make a Dockerfile to run the project.

 ### Technologies